Double Machine Learning for Time Series: Inference with Reverse Cross-fitting

-Assumption \ref{ass:smooth} guarantees smooth, linearizable dependence of the score on $(\theta,\eta)$ and enforces Neyman orthogonality so that nuisance errors enter only at second order.
-Part (i) thus establishes that, if the nuisance is estimated sufficiently well, the approximation errors are asymptotically negligible at the $\sqrt{T}$ scale.
-Part (ii) extends weak-dependence and continuity requirements to the score derivatives, allowing for valid Jacobian and variance calculations under serial correlation.
-Part (iii) ensures that score derivatives change continuously with the nuisance parameter, such that $L_2$ convergence of $\hat\eta^{(k)}$ translates to uniform convergence of the Jacobian matrix across folds.\footnote{Notably, the summability of autocovariances parallels the HAC conditions in \citet{Andrews1991} and holds automatically for mixing processes (\citealt{Hansen1982}).}
+Assumption \ref{ass:smooth} ensures that the score is locally linear in the nuisance parameter and Neyman-orthogonal at $(\theta_0,\eta_0)$, so nuisance estimation errors enter only at second order.
+Part (i) thus establishes that approximation errors are asymptotically negligible at the $\sqrt{T}$ scale.
+Part (ii) extends the weak-dependence and continuity requirements to the score derivatives, allowing for valid Jacobian and variance calculations under serial dependence.
+The conditional short-memory clause is the conditional analog of summable dependence and is verified for the stable linear DGPs considered below.
+Part (iii) ensures stability of the fold-specific Jacobian, which is needed for the per-fold linearization.
+Part (iv) ensures invertibility of the Jacobian.\footnote{The summability of autocovariances parallels the HAC conditions in \citet{Andrews1991} and holds automatically for mixing processes (\citealt{Hansen1982}).}

 \begin{assumption}[Dependent cross-fit accuracy and conditional stability] For each fold $k$,